How to Become a Police Officer – In 9 Easy Steps

 Job Outlook

-According to the U.S. Bureau of Labor Statistics, the future job outlook of a police officer is around three percent, which is on par with the average of all U.S. occupations.
+According to the U.S. Bureau of Labor Statistics, the future job outlook for a police officer is around three percent, which is on par with the average of all U.S. occupations.

 Like salaries, these statistics vary greatly based on location.